What you see is what you buy- Need for Eye Tracking?

 - It is manual labor-intensive and not scalable across a large number of videos

 - It’s a slow process which ends up making the turnaround time of an entire research exercise high (which is a big roadblock in today’s fast-paced business environment)

 - Manual coding can also lead to human errors affecting the accuracy of the final analysis

 - Logistics of managing a manual coding pipeline is challenging

 - Sometimes researchers influence the behavior of the respondents in order to make coding easier.
 This takes the exercise away from objectivity

 Smart-Gaze — AI Solution for Eye Tracking Coding

 Smart-Gaze uses Deep Neural Networks based architecture to analyze raw gaze videos.
-Through some training, the algorithm understands what the key areas of interests (AOIs) look like and once that is done, it does the coding automatically.
+Through some training, the algorithm understands what the key areas of interests (AOIs) look like.
+Once that is done, it does the coding automatically.
 And this is done with accuracy that is comparable to what a human coder would achieve.